rabbitmq/rabbitmq-website/site/web-dispatch.md

 limitations under the License.
 -->

-# Web dispatch plugin NOSYNTAX
+# Web Dispatch Plugin NOSYNTAX

 The `rabbitmq-web-dispatch` plugin provides hosting for other plugins that have HTTP interfaces.
 It allows these interfaces to co-exist on one or